-Peruvian Torch is the oldest known hallucinogenic substance, dating from before the time of Christ.
+Peruvian Torch is the oldest known psychedelic substance, dating from before the time of Christ.
 To the ancients, these “waking dreams” were voices from their gods or the spirit world, hence becoming a centerpiece for sacred rituals, a means to explain the unexplainable, and a mainstay of medicine bags.

 Like most psychedelic hallucinogens, it is not physically addictive but can induce severe vomiting and nausea, which adds an important part to traditional Native-American or Shaman ceremonies as it is considered cleansing.